0fajarpurnama0/0fajarpurnama0.github.io/library/training/cultivation/index.md

 2. **The Flow:** Push the energy from the **Laogong Point** (Palm Chakra) into the object.
 3. **The Saturation:** Fill the object until it cannot hold more.
 * *Effect:* A wooden stick becomes as hard as steel.
 A paperclip becomes a bullet.
-* *Route 2 (Ariel):* He pumps so much energy into his weapons that they often shatter *after* the hit because the material can't handle his output.

 ### 🔴 Step 4: The Projection (Emission)